DAVID M. LEE, M.D., Ph.D.

 David M. Lee, M.D., Ph.D., is Global Immunology Therapeutic Area Head for the Janssen Pharmaceutical Companies of Johnson & Johnson where he leads a team focused on end-to-end pipeline and a portfolio of treatments for immune-mediated disease.
 Under his leadership, Immunology researchers are working to build on the success of our current portfolio, which includes STELARA® (ustekinumab) and TREMFYA® (guselkumab).

 Prior to joining Johnson & Johnson in September 2018, David was based in Basel, Switzerland, where he served as Global Head, Immunology, Inflammation and Infectious Disease Discovery and Translation Area for Roche, and prior to that, as Global Head of Autoimmunity, Dermatology, and Transplant Translational Medicine at the Novartis Institutes for BioMedical Research.
-In each of these roles, he led on the strategic approaches that fed those companies’ pipelines, prioritized assets, and accelerated their development.
-His ability to develop external collaborations and to lead and develop his teams was central to his success in each organization.
+In each of these roles, he led on the strategic approaches that fed the companies’ pipelines, prioritized assets, and accelerated their development.
+His ability to develop external collaborations and lead and develop his teams, was central to his success in each organization.

 David earned his undergraduate degree at Stanford University, where he discovered his fascination with the intricacies of the immune system.
 He subsequently earned his M.D. and Ph.D. in Microbiology/Immunology from the Duke University School of Medicine.
 His passion for developing new medicines is rooted in his experiences treating patients as a practicing rheumatologist.